-Lisa Lounsbury is the founder and president of New Day Wellness.
+Lisa Lounsbury is the president and co-founder of New Day Wellness.
 Learn more at NewDayWellness.ca.